Penn of Pennsylvania

-Penn of Pennsylvania is a 1941 British historical drama film directed by Lance Comfort and starring Deborah Kerr, Clifford Evans, Dennis Arundell, Henry Oscar, Herbet Lomas and Edward Rigby.
+Penn of Pennsylvania (also known as Courageous Mr. Penn) is a 1941 British historical drama film directed by Lance Comfort and starring Deborah Kerr, Clifford Evans, Dennis Arundell, Henry Oscar, Herbet Lomas and Edward Rigby.
+It was written by Anatole de Grunwald "with acknowledgements to C. E. Vulliamy's William Penn."

 The film depicts the life of the Quaker founder of Pennsylvania, William Penn.
-It is also known by the alternative title Courageous Mr. Penn.

 Story

 The film portrays Penn's struggle to be granted a colonial charter in London and to attract settlers to his new colony, as well as his adoption of a radical new approach to the treatment of the Native Americans.